bassmanitram/actions-for-nautilus/configurator/help.md

 * Make your shell script executable via the Nautilus file properties dialog (or by executing the command `chmod +x /path/to/your/shell/script`)
-* Put your shell script in a directory that is listed in your environment's PATH environment variable, _or_ specify the full path to your script as the first token when constructing you command action **Command line** string.
+* Put your shell script in a directory that is listed in your environment's PATH environment variable, _or_ specify the full path to your script as the first token when constructing your command action **Command line** string.

 ### Command line placeholders

-The command line would be of limited use it it didn't have access to information about the files in the Nautilus selection.
+The command line would be of limited use if it didn't have access to information about the files in the Nautilus selection.
 As already hinted at, though, it does!

-When specifying the command line you can use a number of placeholders as arguments to your desired command, each of which will be replaced with specific details of the files that are in the selection.
+When specifying the command line you can use a number of placeholders as arguments to your desired command, each of which will be replaced with specific details drawn from the files that are in the selection.
-Furthermore the placeholders at your disposal have different "flavors" that affect _how_ the extension executes the command that you have configured.
+Furthermore, the placeholders at your disposal have different "flavors" that affect _how_ the extension executes the command that you have configured.